OlegKonings/CUDA_EURUSD_Pattern_eval/README.md

 So essentially the code 'trains' on the past data, then that cached information can be used to evaluate the current state, and based on previous data predict the expected price change for the next 4-interval period.

 This version demonstrates the fast and easy use of Atomic functions, which have been significanly improved in the newer Nvidia Kepler class GPUs.
 It also demonstrates the increased speed of Global memory access, which has also been improved in this new generation of Nvidia GPUs.

+ __Fill/Scale Steps Only__
  ____

 <table>